 J. Dispute Resolution

-It is understood that the Licensee, the County, EPC and TPA shall strive to resolve disputes by mutual agreement.
+It is understood that the Licensee, the County, EPC, and TPA shall strive to resolve disputes by mutual agreement.
 All parties to this stipulation may take whatever position(s) they deem appropriate with respect to any dispute resolution mechanism to be incorporated in Conditions of Certification imposed by the Governor and Cabinet sitting as the Siting Board.

 [Final Order of Certification, 1/27/1994]